rileygelwicks/eastwestaudio/doc/index.rst

 If you are using ``ewabatch`` to generate all your files, there is no need for any integration with the web server at all; you just need a cron job to generate the files periodically and perhaps rsync them.
-But if you have a large number of files, using ``ewabatch`` can be inconvenient; with batch mode processing, each new file must be processed before going live, and the bandwidth costs of changing intros for a large number of mp3s and having to rsync them up to your webserver may be prohibitive if undertaken frequently.
-Even if cost is not the issue, it is highly inefficient to have to move a thousand files when really only one thing has changed -- a single intro.
+But if you have a large number of files, this can become unwieldy.
+Not only must each new file must be processed before going live, but the bandwidth costs in both money and time of changing intros for a large number of mp3s and having to rsync them up to your webserver may be prohibitive if undertaken frequently.
+It is highly inefficient to have to move thousands of files when really only one thing has changed -- a single intro.
 The ewa server gets around this problem.

-The server mode, controlled by the script ewa_, is a persistent process running a simple WSGI_ application which normally should be connected to a web server via FCGI_ or SCGI_.
-It generates the combined files on demand, leaving the file in the filesystem and returning the path to the file to the web server via the X-Sendfile_ hack (which originated with lighttpd_ and is also supported by apache_ with the `mod_xsendfile`_ module; nginx_ also has a `similar feature`_).
-If the corresponding file in the filesystem is new enough (depending on ewa's configuration), it doesn't regenerate at all, but simply sends the http server the path of the cached file.
-As a result, the server application processes each request extremely quickly and files are served at essentially the same speed as static files, with excellent scaleability.
+The server mode, controlled by the script ewa_, is a persistent daemon running a simple WSGI_ application, normally connected to a web server via FCGI_ or SCGI_, which generates the composite files on demand, caching them on the filesystem and rebuilding them upon request with a configurable frequency.
+The path to the composite file is passed to the webserver via the X-Sendfile_ technique (which originated with lighttpd_ and is also supported by apache_ with the `mod_xsendfile`_ module; nginx_ also has a `similar feature`_).
+The webserver is responsible for returning the actual file over HTTP, and ewa does not need to do IO; as a result, ewa processes each request extremely quickly, and files are served at almost the same speed as static files, with excellent scaleability.

 .. _WSGI: http://wsgi.org/wsgi